-Northern Governors rejoice with El-Rufai at 60 – The Sun Nigeria
+Northern governors rejoice with el-Rufai at 60 – The Sun Nigeria

 Gyang Bere, Jos

-The Northern Governors Forum has congratulated Kaduna State Governor Nasir El-Rufai on his 60th birthday.
+The Northern Governors Forum has felicitated with Kaduna State Governor Mallam Nasir Ahmad el-Rufai as he marks 60.

+The group added that the governor had made tremendous impact in the journey to his golden age.

-Lalong described El-Rufai as a man who has passed through many challenges in life but has equally demonstrated a high degree of resilience, determination and character to achieve his goals.
+Lalong , also described Elrufai as a man who had passed through many challenges in life, ‘‘but has equally demonstrated high degree of resilience, determination and character to achieve his goals’’.

-“Your passion to serve with excellence is evident in how you have used the opportunities and challenges available to you to as Quantity Surveyor, DG BPE, Minister, Governor, as well as a member of various bodies in public and private sectors to shape policies,” Lalong said in the statement to his colleague Governor.
+“Your passion to serve with excellence is evident in how you have used the opportunities and challenges available to you to as quantity surveyor, director general, minister, governor, as well as member of various bodies in public and private sectors to shape policies, he noted

-Lalong commended the Kaduna governor for providing the right environment for the Forum to operate seamlessly at its headquarters located in Kaduna.
+Lalong commended the celebrating governor for providing the right environment for the forum to operate seamlessly at its headquarters located in Kaduna.

-He prayed that God will continue to uphold him and his family as he serves the people of Kaduna State and Nigeria at large with diligence, honesty, compassion and determination.
+The forum prayed God to continue to uphold him and his family as he serves Kaduna State and Nigeria at large.

 Leave a Reply